 This script outputs

 [60.05, 33.63, 5.93, 0.38, 0.01 ], which are the probabilities of drawing zero, one, two, three, or four BVP, respectively.
-What's good about having all the values is that we can add them to compute the cumulative probabilities, that's it, the probabilities of getting at least or at most N cards.
-For example, the probability of drawing two BVP is 5.93%, but that of drawing two or more is 6.32% (the sum of the last three values).
+What's good about having all the values is that we can add them to compute the cumulative probabilities, that's it, the probabilities of getting at most or at least N cards.
+For example, the probability of drawing exactly two BVP is 5.93%, but that of drawing two, three, or four BVP cards is 6.32% (which is the sum of the probabilities for drawing two, three, or four BVP cards: 5.93% + 0.38% + 0.01%).
 The line chart below (Figure 4) visualizes the probabilities.

 Drawing my first card